-In our experience, most people don’t have one specific style they prefer, but rather, they are attracted to bits and pieces from a variety of styles.
+In our experience, most people do not have one specific style they prefer, but rather, they’re attracted to bits and pieces from a variety of styles.

 Our role, as interior designers, is to help you identify, articulate, and bring to life what it is you like.
-Who cares if it’s trendy!
+Who cares if it is trendy!
 Who cares if it doesn’t neatly fit a defined design style.
-It’s more important that you like it, it makes you feel good, and it makes you want to spend more time in the space!
+What is more important is that you like it, it makes you feel good, and it makes you want to spend more time in the space!

 In general, these are some of the primary interior design styles that are popular in homes, condos, and lofts in the Denver metro area: